Experienced Drunk Driving Accident Lawyer in Colorado Springs

 - Get a copy of your official accident report from the investigating police officer.
 Review your report and make note of whether the investigating officer indicated that the driver was intoxicated at the time of the crash.

-Most importantly, contact an attorney right away.
+Most importantly, contact our Colorado Springs drunk driving attorney right away.
 The sooner you have a lawyer working for you, the better you will be able to respond to any challenges that might arise after your accident.

 How much is my drunk driving accident claim worth?

-There’s no set dollar amount when it comes to accident claims involving crashes caused by drunk drivers.
+There’s no set average settlement when it comes to accident claims involving crashes caused by drunk drivers.
 Many injury claims are often higher simply because the injuries sustained in such crashes might be more serious.

 The bottom line is you should be financially compensated for all accident-related expenses, now and in the future.
 This includes years from now, as long as such expenses are due to your accident-related injury.
 Such expenses may include: